Paperspace/Docs/explore-train-deploy/workflows/getting-started-with-workflows.md

           --result-dir=/outputs/generatedFaces
       image: tensorflow/tensorflow:1.14.0-gpu-py3
 ```
 You will also need a
 **`workflow-id`** from the previously created workflow.
 (You can also get one by running `gradient workflows list` in the CLI.)

+Run the workflow with the specified workflow yaml spec file and workflow ID:
 ```bash
 gradient workflows run  \
     --id <worklow-id> \
     --path ./workflow.yaml
 ```
-A workflow run can be performed multiple times, each with the same or a different workflow yaml spec.
-The workflow spec is recorded as part of the workflow run so that you can distinguish the different runs.
+A workflow can be run multiple times, each with the same or a different workflow yaml spec.
+The workflow spec is recorded as part of the workflow run so you can distinguish different runs.

-The next sections cover the syntax and concepts behind authoring new workflow yaml specs for MLops applications.
+The next sections cover the syntax for authoring new workflow yaml specs for MLops applications.